Physician Preference Cards: 4 Common Problems (And Their Solutions)

 An alternative is to hire a third party to perform this same function.
 But a one time clean won’t suffice.
 Once you clean up PPCs the first time, you still need to periodically review them on a regular basis to help maintain their accuracy.

-3. The Data From PPCs Is Not Being Leveraged
+3. The Data From Physician Preference Cards (PPCs) Is Not Being Leveraged

 It is a fact that PPCs involve a lot of data.
 The data reflects everything from what products are being consumed during the procedure, to what products are being opened but not used, and even what products are not being used and not being opened.
 This requires the aptitude to quickly review and prioritize the information according to the physician’s needs and preference.